Bailey Gatzert (sternwheeler)

-The Bailey Gatzert was a famous sternwheel steamboat that ran on the Columbia River and Puget Sound from the 1890s to the 1920s.
+The Bailey Gatzert was a sternwheel steamboat that ran on the Columbia River and Puget Sound, in Washington state, US, from the 1890s to the 1920s.
 This vessel was considered one of the finest of its time.
 It was named after Bailey Gatzert, an early businessman and mayor of Seattle, who was one of the closest friends and business associates of John Leary – the person who financed the ship.

 Bailey Gatzert probably carried more passengers than any other Columbia River steamer.
 It was considered to be one of the most beautiful river boats, mainly because its upper deck ran all the way out to the bow.

 Ownership and cost

 Bailey Gatzert was built for John Leary (1837–1905).
 The steamer was reported to have cost $100,000 to construct.

 According to another report, the Bailey Gatzert was built for the Seattle Steam Navigation & Transportation Company, which had been incorporated in Seattle on May 31, 1890, with a capital stock of $500,000, by John Leary, Jacob Furth, Edward Newfleder, Wm.R.
 Ballard, and Harry K. Struve (1866–1924).